Ne-UoG-git/Am-Br-Line-Image.github.io/README.md

 You can use the following link to download the dataset.
 [Train Data.rar](https://drive.google.com/file/d/1joI4cHd7C5LE1uM970p_RPM5QtJK99zK/view?usp=sharing).
 [Test Data.rar](https://drive.google.com/file/d/16k2_Lf7SaCO5pHbTGOdtlKxbG0fvgvzm/view?usp=sharing) </br>   </br>

+The implementation for the proposed algorithm is also attached in this repository with name Impelemtation.ipynb </br> </br>
 If you need further about the dataset and Author information, Visit my personal website: [My Website](https://sites.google.com/view/nega-agmas/home)